Stack Builders logo

 We implemented another route to get all unread notifications but it's pretty similar to the GET section of the above endpoint.
 You can review the entire sample project in this repository:

 The usage of these endpoints is beyond the scope of this post.
 They were only implemented to demonstrate and test the SQLAlchemy Notification model.
-I also like to point out that this example has everything implemented in a single module.
+I'd also like to point out that this example has everything implemented in a single module.
 We recommend you to (1) split your models and (2) use a migration tool such as Alembic.
 Last but not least, (3) test your logic with unit tests.
 We didn’t add them but feel free to propose some as pull requests.
 In the meantime, we configured the CI workflow with the mypy type checking.

 Are you using Django?
-There are also some stubs ready to annotate your models: django-stubs and djangorestframework-stubs than can suit your needs.
+There are also some stubs ready to annotate your models: django-stubs and djangorestframework-stubs can suit your needs.
 Let us know if you want to read some content about them.

 Thanks for reading :bow: